20 Best Xbox One Games For Kids (That Aren’t Fortnite)

 Just like the Wu-Tang Clan, there are plenty of games available on the Xbox One that are “for the children”, as ODB famously said.
 And yes, some of those games aren’t Fortnite, as shocking as that might be to believe right now, though this isn’t a tips article on how to get your child to stop playing free-to-play battle royale games, or how to stop them maxing out your credit card with microtransactions without your permission.
 You’re on your own there.

 The fact is, there’s plenty of games that are suitable for children available on the Xbox One, and pretty much all of them support local multiplayer too, allowing to enjoy spending some quality time with your kids without worrying about 99 other players and a closing circle.
-With that in mind, here’s 15 of the best Xbox One games for kids (that aren’t Fortnite).
+With that in mind, here’s 20 of the best Xbox One games for kids (that aren’t Fortnite).
+And they’ve all been ranked as well, because we’re saucy like that.

 The Best Xbox One Games For Kids